Sears faces tough foe: an unforgiving bankruptcy code

-(Reuters) - When Sears Holdings Corp (SHLD.O) filed for Chapter 11 bankruptcy on Monday, it said it would close another 142 unprofitable Sears and Kmart locations and seek to reorganize around financially healthier stores.
+(Reuters) - When Sears Holdings Corp filed for Chapter 11 bankruptcy on Monday, it said it would close another 142 unprofitable Sears and Kmart locations and seek to reorganize around financially healthier stores.
 It also triggered a “time bomb” that retailers have had a tough time surviving.

 Over the last dozen or so years, bankrupt retailers have had less time to make major strategic decisions for their survival and landlords and lenders have had more leverage in the process.